Toklampas/TelloXInput/README.md

 # TelloXInput
 A Phyton program that lets you control your Tello drone with any XInput compatible controller

-Instructions are shown when you run the program
+You have to connect your device to the drone's wifi network, after this all instructions are shown when you run the program.